 - When you're done, click Save.

-Enrollment periods conclude on the term's add/drop date; if a course has a unique add/drop date, enrollment for that course will end on that date.
+Enrollment periods conclude on the term's add/drop date.
+If a course in that term has a unique add/drop date, enrollment for that course will end on that date.

 Course evaluations let your students anonymously submit their opinions on your courses and faculty.